-This former tram shelter is a four-post structure located over the footpath on Elizabeth Street.
+The tram shelter is a four-post structure located over the footpath on Boundary Road.
 The structure is timber with vertical timber board cladding at the back.

-The short-ridge roof is made up of terracotta tiles and is supported by four square timber posts with solid, elongated timber brackets.
-One row of timber seating is fixed to the ground adjacent to the timber-clad back face.
+The short-ridge roof is sheeted with corrugated iron (although most likely the original roof would have been either asbestos or terracotta tiles) and is supported by four square timber posts with solid, elongated timber brackets.
+Two rows of timber seating are fixed to the footpath and are facing each other.